NERC PRC-029-1 & PRC-024-4 Compliance for Inverter-Based & Synchronous Resources

 May 1, 2025 | Blog

-With over three decades of utility-scale engineering expertise, Keentel Engineering helps Generator Owners (GOs) and Transmission Owners (TOs) stay ahead of the latest NERC Reliability Standards.
-As part of Project 2020-02, PRC-029-1 (ride-through performance for inverter-based resources) and PRC-024-4 (updated protection settings for synchronous generators and Type 1/2 wind) are now mandatory.
-These aren’t just regulatory checkboxes—they’re essential for ensuring your assets support grid stability during voltage and frequency disturbances on the Bulk Power System (BPS).
+With over three decades of utility-scale engineering expertise, Keentel Engineering helps Generator Owners (GOs) and Transmission Owners (TOs) stay ahead of evolving NERC Reliability Standards.
+As part of Project 2020-02, PRC-029-1 and PRC-024-4 are now mandatory, and require specific focus on ride-through compliance and relay tuning for grid-connected resources.

 Why These Standards Matter